Heya! Welcome To LBB

 Dark Chocolate

-The other very well-known type is dark chocolate.
+The other very well-known type of chocolate is dark chocolate.
 Consisting of up to 90% cocoa solids, cocoa butter, and less sugar, this type is considered quite nutritious and is rich in minerals and soluble fibre.
 With its signature snap and slightly bitter taste, it's highly recommended for patients who suffer from low blood pressure and, in my opinion, has the most robust taste out of all types.

 Best Brands: Subko, Cadbury, Ketofy Dark, Zevic Blegian Sugar, and Bogatchi